nitrogen/nitrogen_core/doc/markdown/about.md

 ## Documentation

-  This documentation is created using org-mode.
-To contribute updates or corrections, contact Jesse Gumm (@jessegumm) or fork and update the code in http://github.com/nitrogen/nitrogen_core under the `./docs/org-mode` directory
+  This documentation is created using markdown.
+To contribute updates or corrections, contact Jesse Gumm (@jessegumm) or fork and update the code in http://github.com/nitrogen/nitrogen_core under the `./docs/markdown` directory